skrodahl/NewTon/README.md

 # NewTon DC Tournament Manager

 **NewTon DC Tournament Manager** is a Command & Control Center for running double-elimination darts tournaments.
-It is afully self-contained web application, that runs entirely in your browser — no server, database, Internet connection, or installation required.
+It is a fully self-contained web application that runs entirely in your browser — no server, database, Internet connection, or installation required.

 [Download NewTon DC Tournament Manager here!](https://github.com/skrodahl/NewTon/releases)